You slept a total of seven hours and 36 minutes last night.

 What are you supposed to do with this information?

 Sleep trackers usually measure movement, not brainwaves.
 Most work through the use of an accelerometer.
 That’s the part of your fitness monitor that also counts your steps when walking.

-Current sleep trackers are usually based on relatively old technology.
+Current sleep trackers are based on relatively old technology.
 In the 1970s psychiatric patients’ movements were monitored during studies.
 It became obvious to researchers which movements correlated with being awake and which indicated sleep.
 Researchers made tweaks in improvement over time, gradually improving the devices until recent times when “some of the best minds got interested in the devices and started working on them.”

 Michael Grandner, director of the Sleep and Health Research Program at the University of Arizona College of Medicine – Tucson, appeared on the Sleep Junkies podcast early in March to discuss sleep technology.